 - 1. Arrange oven racks while oven is cool. - 2.
 Turn the mode selector knob to broil.
 The corresponding indicator light will flash. - 3.
 Turn the temperature selector knob to broil.
 The indicator light will turn on and remain lit.
 For optimum browning results, preheat oven for 2 minutes before adding food. - 4.
 Place the broiler pan on the rack.
 Be sure to center the broiler pan directly under the broiler element.
-Broil with door open to the stop position (Figure 20).
-Always pull the oven rack out to the stop position before turning or removing food. - 5.
+Broil with the oven door closed. - 5.
+Pull oven rack out to the stop position before turing food to broil on second side. - 6.
 Turn the temperature and the selector knobs to OFF when broiling is complete or to cancel broil.